jasonamark/vscode-extension-identify-duplicates/README.md

 ## What's new in 1.0.12

-- **Set Root Directory**: Customize the root directory path for your analysis.
+- **Set Root Directory**: Configure the root directory path for your analysis.
-- **Directory Exclusion**: Specify files to exclude from the repository analysis.
+- **Directory Exclusion**: Specify directories to exclude from the repository analysis.

 ## Usage